nwn8/applied-ml-nates/README.md

 ---

 ## WORKFLOW 1.
-Set Up Your Machine
+Set Up Your Machine ok

 Proper setup is critical.
 Complete each step in the following guide and verify carefully.